We’re happy to rank high but always aim to improve

 Luke Donald (English professional golfer)

 Over Spring Break, we learned that Keystone was ranked number 10 among all public and private schools in Texas – the only school in San Antonio to make this list.
-It’s the latest in a growing list of accolades: for several years in a row, Keystone has been recognized by Niche as the top private/independent school in San Antonio.
+It’s the latest in a growing list of accolades: for several years in a row, Keystone has been recognized by Niche as the best private school in San Antonio.
 Two years ago, Time magazine named us one of the top 100 STEM schools in the country.
 Going back to 2006 when the College Board named Keystone the “best school in the world,” our school has a long and distinguished record of honors.

 These distinctions, while flattering, do not define our community.
 Now don’t get me wrong, we appreciate positive recognition.
 It can be reaffirming and energizing.
 We don’t go out looking for these honors, but we don’t refuse them when they come our way either.
 However, we’re also aware that fame can be fickle and fleeting and, in any year, the rankings can change for reasons that have nothing to do with what’s happening at a school.